OHIC Data Hub

 Although we believe the information, analysis, and methodology presented in the Cost Trends reports are accurate, reporting errors may impact the tool's calculations.
 Users assume responsibility for determining the tool's suitability for their purposes and use it at their own risk.
 OHIC may modify the information and analysis without notice.

-This dashboard enables users to compare spending and utilization measures by diagnosis category, with a focus on identifying mental health disorders that represent a significant proportion of total spending in Rhode Island.
-The dashboard also highlights variations in utilization and spending by age group, gender, market (including commercial insurance, Medicaid, and Medicare Advantage), and service category or care setting.
-Mental health disorders have been identified and grouped by diagnosis category, using the International Classification of Diseases, 10th Revision (ICD-10) classification system adopted by the World Health Organization (WHO).
+This dashboard allows users to compare spending and utilization measures by diagnosis category and identify mental health disorders that account for the largest share of total spending in Rhode Island.
+The measures highlight variation in utilization and spending by age group, gender, market (commercial insurance, Medicaid, Medicare), and service category or care setting.
+Mental health disorders were identified and grouped by diagnosis category based on an ICD-10 classification system adopted by the World Health Organization (WHO).

-This report allows users to compare spending and utilization for Emergency Department visits by named Rhode Island hospital.
-Emergency Department visits are grouped using Current Procedural Terminology (CPT) codes reflecting increasing levels of presenting problem severity and treatment intensity.
+This report allows users to compare spending and utilization for Emergency Department (ED) visits by named Rhode Island hospital.
+ED visits are grouped using Current Procedural Terminology (CPT) codes reflecting increasing levels of presenting problem severity and treatment intensity.
 CPT code 99281 is assigned to ED visits for low severity presenting problems that can be addressed using relatively simple medical interventions.
 Codes 99282 through 99285 are used for more serious ED visits and require a medically appropriate health history and exam.
 These codes capture increasing intensity of needed medical intervention based on the number and complexity of presenting problems and risk of complications, morbidity, or mortality.
 CPT codes 99284 and 99285 are applied to the most complex ED visits requiring the highest levels of medical decision making and number and intensity of services to address.